HardenChris/reading-notes/class-01.md

 ## PROCESS & DESIGN

+## THE ABC OF PROGRAMMING

+A script is a series of instructions that a computer can follow to achieve a goal.

+Steps for writing a  script:
+1. Define the goal
+2. Design the script
+3. Code each step

+Objects -

 ### Duckett, J (2011).
 HTML & CSS design and build websites,12-39, 176-199, 428-451
 All definitions and information came from above listed publication.